zorah/zorah.github.io/_teaching/2021-ws-tutor-deep-learning.md

 location: "Siegen, Germany"
 ---

-Organization and giving of exercises, around 100 students.
+Organization and execution of exercises, around 100 students.